-Digital marketing advances quickly and there are always new tools and resources to help us do more with less time and make our marketing efforts more effective.
+Digital marketing advances quickly and there are always new marketing tools and resources to help us do more with less time and make our marketing efforts more effective.

 The best marketers are always exploring and learning, but it can be hard to separate the good from the not-so-good, so I’ve listed the tools and resources that I’ve loved and used over the years.

 So let’s jump in and level up your marketing efforts!

 Google AdWords.
 ‘Your 2018 Guide to Auditing an AdWords Account For Impressive Performance‘ is for the hands-on business owner that wants to audit and manage their own account.

 Marketing Strategy.
 Inside you’ll find help with market analysis, customer profiling, competitor analysis, uncovering your unique selling proposition, branding, the marketing mix and setting smart marketing objectives.